Last Updated on September 1, 2024 by Maged kamel

 Use the built-in function in Excel to get the value of IRR.

-We use a function IRR at cell F31 as F31=IRR (B30: B33) gives the value of the internal rate of Return as i=12.3816% directly; then we get the internal rate of Return.
+We use the function IRR at cell F31, as F31=IRR (B30: B33) directly gives the value of the internal rate of Return as i=12.3816%; then, we get the internal rate of Return.

 For the next posts: 8A-What is Capital Recovery?

-This is a link to post 5 –Step-by-step illustrations of solved problems for P-F value.
+This is a link to post 5 -Step-by-step illustration of solved problems for P-F value.

-For a useful external resource, Engineering Economy this is a link: Applying Theory to Practice.
+For a useful external resource, Engineering Economy, here is a link: Applying Theory to Practice.